 Everything Nast drew was executed with deep conviction.
 The question is, were his convictions misplaced?
 One may not agree with Nast’s conclusions, but those who are informed about his life and times are better judges about where and why Thomas Nast drew his creative inspiration.

 Nast’s treatment of the Irish stands apart from his depictions of other immigrants and minority groups.
-Most historians such as Morton Keller, John Adler and others concur that Nast was,in most cases, sympathetic to African Americans, Native Americans and in particular, to Chinese Americans.
-Yet, even as he argued for their fair treatment and inclusion as Americans, he often perpetuated stereotypes and drew unflattering images if he felt members of these communities acted irresponsibly or made questionable alliances.
+Most historians such as Morton Keller, John Adler, and others concur that Nast was, in most cases, sympathetic to African Americans, Native Americans and in particular, to Chinese Americans.
+Yet, even as he argued for their fair treatment and inclusion of Americans, he often perpetuated stereotypes and drew unflattering images if he felt members of these communities acted irresponsibly or made questionable alliances.
 Sentimental and sympathetic depictions of minorities could suddenly shift into cruel caricatures.
 Politics, rather than racism, was often the integer.

 Tweed cultivated the allegiance of the Irish and the Roman Catholic Church for political benefit.
 In the view of many at the time, especially for the Republican Protestant ruling elite,* Of which Nast belonged, Tweed arranged votes for favors – a malodorous quid pro quo.
 That the Irish allowed themselves to courted by Tweed and how the Roman Catholic Church in New York City grew and influenced public funds, lie at the heart of Nast’s the ire in his ink.